drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 to model the representation of abstract classes of speech sounds by the brain, and combines information across classifiers to construct predicted patterns of similarity or confusion among phonemes.

-This work differs from past studies of phonological feature representation in its emphasis on phonological feature systems drawn from the linguistic literature, and in its attempt to model the entire consonant inventory of a language rather than a few select contrasts.
-Of course, languages comprise vowels as well as consonants, and a natural extension of this work would model the vowels as well.
+This work differs from \add{many} past studies of phonological feature representation in its emphasis on phonological feature systems drawn from the linguistic literature, and in its attempt to model the entire consonant inventory of a language rather than a few select contrasts.

+Of course, languages comprise
+vowels as well as consonants, and a natural extension of this work would model the vowels as well.
 Moreover, the phonemic contrasts present in English are only a subset of the attested contrasts in the world’s languages, and another